Whether you’re a novice or a pro, it’s never too late to ask yourself: “what is weed” exactly? You might be surprised by what you learn.

-While weed culture has traditionally centered around young, male smokers, the legalization and normalization of cannabis have made it more accessible than ever before to everyone.
+While weed culture has traditionally centered around young, male smokers, the legalization and normalization of cannabis (finally, we don’t need a dealer) have made it more accessible than ever before to everyone.
 Even so, certain patterns have held.

 According to an analysis of cannabis retailer transaction data, including customer loyalty programs, Headset in 2016 got a lot of information about who buys legal weed.
 The data suggest that people in the customer loyalty programs are overwhelmingly male (about 70 percent of all members).
 Customers ranged in age from 21 to 95, but more than 50 percent of loyalty members were under 40.